Can chickens eat eggs?

 Nest boxes and welfare needs.

 One of the five welfare requirements for chickens is that they have enough space to lay their eggs in a secure, safe environment(1, 2, 3).
-If that's lacking, as well as being likely to lay in places well hidden from your sight, behaviour problems including egg pecking are likely to follow.
+If they don't, as well as being likely to lay in places well hidden from your sight, behaviour problems including egg pecking are likely to follow.

 So it's important that your nest boxes provide as much safety as your hens need.